AP Attendee Logistics

 Download priority information in one-pager reference.
 This page is encompassing, but not all-inclusive as to every aspect of the Institute.
 Please be sure to reference all the webpages for information.

 Am I registered?
 Confirmation e-mails were sent upon processing of registration form.
 If you have not received an e-mail of this mature then you most likely are not registered for the Institute.
-Please review the registration roster.
-In respect of privacy only the first initial is used, for more common names several letters of the first name may be used.
-This roster will be updated daily.

 About this page